-and internal controls, as well as risks related to cybersecurity threats, the Company's information technology systems and networks, and relatedparty transactions; the Compensation & Talent Development Committee is responsible for overseeing risks relating to our compensation programs and succession planning; and the Nominating & Governance Committee is responsible for overseeing corporate governance-related risks.
 The Board and its committees oversee the execution of Berry's ESG risk management, strategies and initiatives as an integrated part of their oversight of the Company's overall strategy and risk management.
-The Board and its committees are actively engaged with management on related topics such as management of human capital; diversity, equity and inclusion; sustainability goals; analysis of alternative pathways to achieve those goals; customer, investor and other stakeholder expectations; the environmental and climate-related impact of our Company; and the Company's global ethics and compliance program.
+The Board and its committees are actively engaged with management on related topics such as human capital management; diversity, equity and inclusion; sustainability goals; analysis of alternative pathways to achieve those goals; customer, investor and other stakeholder expectations; the environmental and climate-related impact of our operations and other activities; and the Company's global ethics and compliance program.
 Specifically, the Compensation & Talent Development Committee has responsibility for the oversight of the Company's "Social" strategy, initiatives and disclosure, and the Nominating & Governance Committee has responsibility for the oversight of the Company's "Environmental" and "Governance" strategies, initiatives and disclosure.